 - Corporate Auditor (full-time service) Shin Tokuyasu has assumed key positions at accounting & finance and other administrative departments of the Company and as Representative Director of the Company's overseas subsidiary over many years, thus possessing a broad range of knowledge in finance and accounting. - 2.
-Outside Corporate Auditor Masashi Teranishi possesses significant insights into finance and accounting through his long years of involvement in the management of financial institution. - Outside Corporate Auditor Yasuko Kobashikawa has qualifications as Certified Public Accountant and Certified Public Tax Accountant and possesses significant insights into finance and accounting. - 4.
+Outside Corporate Auditor Yasuko Kobashikawa has qualifications as Certified Public Accountant and Certified Public Tax Accountant and possesses significant insights into finance and accounting. - Outside Corporate Auditor Kiyoshi Sono possesses significant insights into finance and accounting through his long years of involvement in the management of financial institution. - 4.
 The Company has designated all of the Outside Directors and Outside Corporate Auditors as Independent Directors/Corporate Auditors as stipulated by Tokyo Stock Exchange and reported them to the Exchange. - The Company has no special relationship with any of the organizations at which the Outside Directors and Outside Corporate Auditors hold important concurrent positions.